mesb/mesb.github.io/_posts/2017-09-03-an-application-of-logs.md

 greater than *10* should be greater than *1*.

-Similarly, numbers less than *10* have single digits and numbers greater than or equal to *10*  have multiple digits.
+Similarly, numbers less than *10* have a single digit and numbers greater than or equal to *10*  have multiple digits.

 Back to the assertion that logarithms can be expressed using decimal fractions.
 Decimal fractions often have 2 parts: an integral part which appears before the ".", and the fractional part which appears after.

 The integral part of a decimal fraction in the case of logarithms is called its *characteristic*.
 It is this *characteristic* which will show us one beautiful application of logarithms.